 How to stay safe on your motorbike

-This will mean that there are likely to be a lot of motorcycle riders out and about this summer who are… a little rusty.
-Here’s a guide to help minimise your chance of an accident as you get back to biking.
+Whether you haven’t ridden your bike in a while or you’re generally feeling a little rusty, we have a guide to help minimise your chance of an accident as you get back to biking.

 It’s the most boring part of the process, but arguably the most important; make sure your documents are all up-to-date including your motorcycle insurance.
 If you’ve been away for a long time, you’ll be starting from scratch so make sure you shop around for the best price.
 Get the most comprehensive policy you can afford and check that everything you need is covered.